COR Certification Canada: All Provinces

 The blunt truth?
 The WCB is not giving you a discount because they care about your bottom line.
 They are giving you a discount because you are statistically less likely to cost them money.
 That is fine.
 Take the money.

 Not sure where your safety program stands?
-Book a free safety assessment and we will show you exactly where you sit and what COR could save you.
+Safety Evolution can check your safety documentation and show you exactly where you sit and what gaps you need to close to qualify for the COR premium discount.

 Every province runs its own WCB and its own incentive programs.
 The discount structure, eligibility rules, and program names all differ.
 Here is what each province offers as of early 2026.
 Note that programs and rates can change; always confirm current details with your provincial WCB.